 (U.S. Renal Data System.
 USRDS 2005 Annual Data Report.
 National Institutes of Health, National Institute of Diabetes and Digestive Kidney Disease: Bethesda, MD, 2005)

 Pyridorin has shown promise in slowing the progression of diabetic nephropathy in three Phase 2 studies and has earned Fast Track status from the FDA.
 Pyridorin is one of the few drug candidates in late stage development for diabetic kidney disease.

 NephroGenex will launch the Pyridorin Phase 3 program in 2014.
 NephroGenex has reached an agreement with the FDA on a new endpoint for Phase 3.
-The use of this endpoint should reduce the cost and completion time of the Phase 3 program by approximately 50% over the previously accepted endpoint.
+The use of this endpoint should reduce the follow-up time of the Phase 3 program by approximately 50% over the previously accepted endpoint.
 We believe that we will be the first company to use this novel endpoint in a Phase 3 trial for diabetic nephropathy.